1 in 8

 An analysis of the FDA Adverse Event Reporting System (FAERS) identified 2,670 cases of acute kidney injury associated with GLP-1 drugs between 2004 and 2021, with a hospitalization rate of 45%.

-Why GLP-1 Medications Increase Dehydration Risk
+Why GLP-1 Medications Can Raise Hydration-Related Risk

 GLP-1 receptor agonists create a “triple threat” for dehydration through three separate mechanisms: